Aaron Schat is nice to wait staff. He’s kind to cashiers at the store. He never yells at IT support on the phone.

 In recent years, Schat has focused primarily on customer service workers, and he recently co-authored a paper exploring what drives some employees to seek revenge on difficult customers through small retaliatory acts — leaving them on hold for too long, or serving watered-down drinks, for instance.

 In the age of “the customer is always right,” organizations often make employees bear full responsibility to make customers happy, Schat says.
-That means the person fielding a frustrated phone call about a defective product, or the server who delivered a dish that doesn’t measure up, comes in for the brunt of the customer’s disapproval.
+That means the person fielding a frustrating phone call about a defective product, or the server who delivered a dish that doesn’t measure up, comes in for the brunt of the customer’s disapproval.

 “But everyone doing those jobs is a person, just like you or me, and they deserve to be treated with civility and dignity,” Schat says.